SunsetQuest/Asm4GCN/README.md

   - Fix: multi-register variables were not always aligned properly.
   - Fix: Fixed issue with variable indexes
   - Fix: syntax color highlighting issue on GCN tab where not all text was always highlight properly.
+- August 16 2015 - Added Unit Tests / Fixed Encoder Issues
+  - New: Added unit tests that double as examples.
+  - New: Added example: A fast wavefront sum reduction using 18 instructions and no shared memory.
+  - Fix: Did some minor fixes and adjustments in the instruction encoder.
+- Sept 5 2015 - Performance Improvements / Fixed Unit Tests
+  - OpenClWithGCN Performance: Updated RegEx in ExtractAsm4GCNBlocks.
+Comments are now stripped out first.
+In addition, the RegEx has been brought outside of the function so it does not have to be re-created each time.
+  - OpenClWithGCN Performance: The last dummy source code is now cached so we can detect if there are changes.
+If there are no changes then we do not need to recompile it.
+  - OpenClWithGCN Performance: Overall, re-running a modified a __asm4GCN is now about 10x to 50x faster!
+First time calls are roughly 10% faster.
+  - OpenClWithGCN update: updated driver version warning for new driver versions
+  - Tests Update: Corrected issue in Validate results in unit tests.
+  - Tests Update: Added a new test to OpenClWithGCN reuse.

+###To-Do / Broken
+- cannot re-use the same variable name (maybe move these to a list under itself)
+- cannot have multiple __asm4GCN kernels
+- Performance: limit smart available register search to stop at 16 in size (instead of 128)
+- DS type like "ds_swizzle_b32 temp, val, extra, extra offset1:123 offset0:456" only uses two params as well

+###Future Wish List
+- Correct the issue where the same variable name cannot be reused.
+- GCN Generation 3 support
+- Additional OpenCL 2.0 support
+- Add compatibility for additional GPU driver versions.
+- Inline Assembly – This was an original goal but generating a dummy kernel for it was problematic.
+- Alternative friendly, easy to read, assembly statements.
+Instead of something like v_mul_i32_i24 varA, varB, varC maybe have something like varA = VarB * VarC.
+To do this we would need to know the types of the variable to select the correct instruction.
+This part is already in place.
+- Use variable type information (I,U,F,B) to throw warnings when used with non-matching instructions. i.e. using v4f with v_mul_i32_i24